-iii.
+- iii.
 Medication Error Reporting.
-Select one of the following:

-Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).
+Select one of the following: - Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).
+Complete the following three items:

 Complete the following three items: